 All you need is time, a quiet room with chairs and the people.
 I can also help you find a suitable venue in your area.

 The word dialogue is made from the Greek words dia, meaning across or between and legein, meaning to speak.
 In this way we can see words and meaning flowing across and between our ever-changing perceptions of our selves.

 ‘Bohm Dialogue’ (the root-method we use) is named after quantum physicist David Bohm, who developed a primary technique of group dialogue, along with Peter Garrett and Donald Factor in the 1980’s.
-Peter Garrett went on to develop dialogue and along with Jane Ball, in the 1990’s, set up Dialogue Associates, Prison Dialogue and the International Academy of Professional Dialogue, of which I am a member.
+Peter Garrett went on to develop dialogue and along with Jane Ball, in the 1990’s, set up Dialogue Associates, Prison Dialogue and the International Academy of Professional Dialogue.

 Dialogue techniques have evolved and emerged and are in use globally, in all aspects of society, it’s used extensively in all sectors at all levels.
 Experience has shown this radical method of non-judgemental group communication to be extremely beneficial for the consciousness, cohesion and development and change of organisations, communities, systems and individuals.